Threaded-Field-Lines Model for the Low Solar Corona Powered by the Alfven Wave Turbulence: MHD Equations for the Transition Region, Solar Corona and Inner Heliosphere

 \subsubsection{Magnetic thread and the conservation laws on it.}

 Now, we introduce a key concept of the Threaded-Field-Line Model (TFLM) - a thread.
 The boundary conditions for the global model are to be applied at each grid point of the global model boundary at $R=R_b$.
 The {\it potential} magnetic field line, "thread", starting at the grid point can be traced through the Low Corona domain, $R_\odot<R<R_b$ toward the Sun.
 To reduce the 3D governing equations to effectively 1D equations, one can integrate Eqs.(\ref{eq:cont},\ref{eq:momentum},\ref{eq:energytotal}) over a magnetic flux tube element of a length of $ds$ bounded by two close cross sections of the flux tube, $dS_1$ and $dS_2$, and a bundle of magnetic field lines about the considered thread, which all pass through the contours of these cross sections.
 The equation, $\nabla\cdot{\bf B}=0$ gives: $BdS={\rm const}$ along the flux tube, which allows us to relate the change in the cross-section area along the thread to the magnetic field magnitude.
-The conservation laws are greatly simplified due to the fact that the velocity of low-beta plasma motion is aligned with the magnetic field.
-Particularly, the continuity equation (\ref{eq:cont}) for a steady-state flow along the flux tube gives: $\frac{\partial}{\partial s}\left(\frac{\rho u}{B}\right)=0$ and
+The conservation laws are greatly simplified due to the fact that the velocity of low-beta plasma motion is aligned with the magnetic field, ${\bf u}=u{\bf b}$, where $u$ is a scalar aligned velocity.
+Particularly, the continuity equation (\ref{eq:cont}) for a steady-state flow along the flux tube gives: $\rho u S={\rm const}$, so that the ratio of constant mass flux to the constant magnetic flux gives $\frac{\partial}{\partial s}\left(\frac{\rho u}{B}\right)=0$ and